karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 			}
 		}
 	case Player_State_Dashing:
-		// here you can use v.start_pos and v.direction
+		// Here you can use v.start_pos and v.direction.

-		// figure out when dash is over and return to by writing state = Player_State_Default {}
+		// Add some code to figure out when the dash is
+		// over and return to the default state by
+		// writing `state = Player_State_Default {}`
 	case Player_State_Jumping:
-		// here you can use v.start_height
+		// Here you can use v.start_height.

-		// figure out when jump is over and return to by writing state = Player_State_Default {}
+		// Add some code to figure out when jump is
+		// over and return to the default state by
+		// writing `state = Player_State_Default {}`
 }
 ```